CartoDB/mobile-sdk/doc/getting_started.md

   // 3.
 Add the previous vector layer to the map mapView.getLayers().add(vectorLayer1);

   // 4.
-Set limited visible zoom range for the vector layer vectorLayer1.setVisibleZoomRange(new MapRange(10, 24));
+Set limited visible zoom range for the vector layer (optional) vectorLayer1.setVisibleZoomRange(new MapRange(10, 24));
   {% endhighlight %}
   </div>